Temple Emanu-El of West Essex: Other programs

-Clergy
+Former clergy

 Rabbi Kasdan led Temple Emanu-El for 30 years until his retirement in 2001 when he was named Rabbi Emeritus.
 Known most widely for his social action work, Kasdan created and was president of the Livingston Interfaith Clergy.
 He led 8 adult bat mitzvah classes and was widely regarded for his work with youth through the Religious Action Center, Kutz Camp, and NFTY being awarded NFTY life membership in 1984 and the Rabbi Samuel Cook Award for lifetime contribution in youth work in 2007 by the Central Conference of American Rabbis.

 The congregation was led from July 1, 2012 until May 18, 2016 by Rabbi Greg Litcofsky.
 Originally from Philadelphia, Pennsylvania, Litcofsky had been an Associate Rabbi at Temple Shir Tikva in Wayland, Massachusetts.
 He encouraged a climate of diversity and integration among Temple committees and the Jewish community.
 Programmatic focus includes worship, youth activities, adult education, outreach, social action, and leading his first synagogue-wide trip to Israel in 2013.